 It's sweet to read early newspaper accounts of strawberries during the 1800s.

-In 1843 the New York daily Herald announced that the first strawberries went to Pattinson's on the corner of Ann and Nausau, and they reported that they were as red as the last day.
+In 1843 the New York Daily Herald announced that the first strawberries went to Pattinson's on the corner of Ann and Nassau, and they reported that they were as red as the last day.
 It also noted that strawberries were selling in Baltimore at $.03-$.06 a quart for the best; While green peas were abundant - selling for two shillings a peck.

 "The first strawberries of the season were visible to the naked eye in Charlie Wagner's show window yesterday– a window, by the way, in which everything new in the fruit line is always first seen in Columbus."